• Skip to main content

 2. Open Registry Editor Using Windows Search

-Perhaps the easiest way to open Registry Editor in Windows 10 and 11 is by using the Windows Search function.
+Perhaps the easiest way to open Registry Editor in Windows is by using the Windows Search function.

 Type Registry Editor in Windows Search Box and click on Registry Editor App in the search results.